black-parrot-hdk/pynq-image/README.md

 The `README` file in the Xilinx download page describes how to extract the files and where to put them in the PetaLinux install directory.

 ### Prebuilt board-agnostic Linux image
-To save time on the build process, we need to download the prebuilt Linux image v2.6(<a href="http://www.pynq.io/board.html" target="_blank">here</a>) for the board's ARM architecture(`arm` for PYNQ-Z2 and `aarch64` for Ultra96v2).
+To save time on the build process, we need to download the prebuilt Linux image v2.6(<a href="http://www.pynq.io/board.html" target="_blank">here</a>) for the board's ARM architecture(`arm` for {PYNQ-Z2, ZC706.} and `aarch64` for Ultra96v2).
-Using the PREBUILT flag to point to this image will skip the the board-agnostic stage of the build.
+Using the `PREBUILT` flag to point to this image will skip the the board-agnostic stage of the build.

 ### PYNQ source distribution
 To avoid rebuilding the PYNQ source distribution package, and consequently bypass the need to build bitstreams and MicroBlazes’ bsps and binaries, we need to download a prebuilt PYNQ sdist tarball v2.6 from the <a href="https://github.com/Xilinx/PYNQ/releases" target="_blank">PYNQ releases section</a>.
-The PYNQ_SDIST flag is used during build to point to this tarball.
+The `PYNQ_SDIST` flag is used during build to point to this tarball.

-## Building the Ultra96v2 custom BSP
+## Building custom BSPs
-On our Ultra96v2 boards, we have enabled a anti-freezing mechanism using OS based watchdog timers, so before building the final image we need to build its custom BSP file.
+On some boards, we have enabled a anti-freezing mechanism using OS based watchdog timers, so before building the final image we need to build its custom BSP file.
+### Ultra96v2 BSP
 To do this go into the Ultra96-PYNQ submodule and follow the instructions in `README` on "Creating your own BSP".
+### ZC706 BSP
+To do this go into the ZC706-PYNQ submodule and follow the instructions in `README`.

 ## Build
 Before building the image make sure all the prerequisites are present and make sure you have a few hours, 50-100 GBs of free disk space, and enough RAM and CPU.